-WWE Hall of Famer, Wrestlemania 'Battle of the Billionaires' winner, and one-time Monday Night Raw “owner” Donald Trump has chosen Linda McMahon to head the Small Business Administration.
-McMahon is the wife of WWE's Trump-like boss, Vince McMahon, with whom the president-elect partnered over the years to create some entertaining situations in the squared circle that we can now watch with amazement, given Trump's current status.
+WWE Hall of Famer, Wrestlemania 'Battle of the Billionaires' winner and one-time Monday Night Raw “owner” Donald Trump has chosen Linda McMahon to head the Small Business Administration.
+McMahon is the wife of WWE boss Vince McMahon, with whom the president-elect partnered over the years to create some amusing situations in the squared circle that we can now watch with a sense of amazement and confusion in light of Trump's current status.

-For decades, Linda McMahon occupied a central role at the helm of WWE, making it the multi-million dollar, international company it is today.
-Her business experience will no doubt be useful in her role in the forthcoming Trump administration.
+For decades, Linda McMahon occupied a central role at the helm of WWE, helping to squash competition and turn it into the multi-million dollar, international company it is today.
+Her business experience will likely be useful in her forthcoming role.

-Secretary of the Treasury: 'The Million Dollar Man' Ted DiBiase.
-One of WWE's most iconic villains, he's “rich in ring prowess, flush with technical skill, and extremely well-off when it comes to wrestling ability.”
-Wearing a diamond-encrusted, self-awarded 'Million-Dollar Championship' belt and a dollar-sign adorned suit does not happen by accident when you know that “everyone's got a price.”
+Secretary of the Treasury: He's “rich in ring prowess, flush with technical skill, and extremely well-off when it comes to wrestling ability.”
+'The Million Dollar Man' Ted Dibiase sports a diamond-encrusted, self-awarded 'Million-Dollar Championship' belt and a dollar-sign adorned suit — accessories that don't appear by accident when you know that “everyone's got a price.”

 Ambassador to China: Chyna.

-Office Of National Drug Control Policy: Stone Cold Steve Austin.
-Is alcohol a drug?
-If Stone Cold says so, then it is.
-But the ravenous beer-drinker won't do much to curb it - why would he?
-He'll drive to the ring in a beer truck and spray the crowd with it.
-He's a man of the people.
+Office of National Drug Control Policy: Is alcohol a drug?
+Only if Stone Cold Steve Austin says so.
+Don't worry — the ravenous beer-drinker probably won't launch Prohibition 2.0.
+After all, he once drove to the ring in a beer truck and sprayed the crowd.
+A true man of the people.
 What more do you want?

-White House Chief Of Staff: Paul Heyman.
-He is WWE's most notorious talent manager, adviser and promoter.
-He'll do Trump's dirty work and quell the rivalries that'll spring up between the Press Secretary and Secretary of Defense.
+White House Chief of Staff: WWE's most notorious talent manager, adviser and promoter, Paul Heyman will gladly do Trump's dirty work and quell the rivalries that'll surely spring up between the The Rock and the Secretary of Defense.

-Secretary of Defense: Hulk Hogan.
-When his music hits you'll hear “I am a real American” — and all those who seek to harm America will get weak at the knees.
-They wouldn't want the Hulkster to do to them what he did to Muhammad Hassan at Wrestlemania 21.
+Secretary of Defense: When his music hits, you'll hear “I am a real American” — and all those who seek to harm America will shake at the knees.
+They wouldn't want Hulk Hogan to do to them what he did to Muhammad Hassan at Wrestlemania 21.

-Secretary of Labor: Big Boss Man.
-He would handcuff his defeated opponents to the ropes after matches and beat them up with nightsticks.
-If anyone goes on strike for 15 bucks an hour, they'll have to reckon with the Big Boss Man.
-Nobody wants that.
+Secretary of Labor: After defeating his opponents, he would handcuff them to the ropes and take swings at them with nightsticks.
+So if anyone goes on strike for 15 bucks an hour, they'll have to reckon with the Big Boss Man.
+Not even the baddest CEO wants that.

-Office Of Public Engagement: John Cena.
-He's booed, he's cheered, but everyone knows his face.
-Cena has expanded WWE's reach to the younger generation in immeasurable ways.
+Office of Public Engagement: He's booed, he's cheered, but everyone knows his face.
+John Cena has expanded WWE's reach to the younger generation in immeasurable ways.
 Whether you like or hate him for it, what matters is that you're engaged.

-Secretary of Energy: Diesel.
-In the 1994 Royal Rumble, Diesel tied a WWE record by eliminating seven men — all consecutively.
-If that's not a true measure of efficiency, I don't know what is.
+Secretary of Energy: He tied a WWE record in the 1994 Royal Rumble by eliminating seven men — all consecutively.
+If Diesel's performance is not a true measure of efficiency, what is?

-Attorney General: Goldberg.
-Not only does the former Atlanta Falcon have a solid reputation in the locker room, he's got the in-ring credentials to back it up.
-Who wouldn't want to be represented by someone with a 173 match win streak?
-His clients would get tired of winning case after case and would tell him, “Goldberg, please, it's too much winning, we can't take it!”
-But he'd fire back, “No - we have to keep on winning, we need to win more and more.”
-And that's exactly what he's done in the ring.
+Attorney General: Not only does the former Atlanta Falcons linebacker have a solid reputation in the locker room, he's got the in-ring credentials to back it up.
+Who wouldn't want to be represented by someone with a 173-match win streak?
+His clients, tired of winning case after case, would tell him, “Please, it's too much winning, we can't take it anyone!”
+But he'd fire back: “No it isn't — we have to keep winning.”
+And that's exactly what Goldberg's done in the ring.

-Department of the Interior: Jake 'The Snake' Roberts.
-This icon, who's known for bringing live king cobras and pythons to the ring in a knapsack and wrapping them around his defeated opponents, has firsthand experience with managing wildlife and natural resources.
+Department of the Interior: Famous for bringing live king cobras and pythons to the ring in a knapsack and wrapping them around his opponents, Jake 'The Snake' Roberts no doubt has firsthand experience managing wildlife and natural resources.

-Office of Management and Budget: Irwin R. Schyster.
-I.R.S. is billed as a tax collector from Washington, D.C. who will scold you if you don't “pay your fair share.”
-He joined forces with the Million Dollar Man to form the tag team, “Money, Inc.” - a powerful alliance that may very well form behind closed doors in the Trump administration.
+Office of Management and Budget: Billed as a tax collector from Washington, D.C. who will scold you if you don't “pay your fair share,” Irvin R. Schyster, or I.R.S., once joined forces with 'The Million Dollar Man' to form the tag team, 'Money, Inc.' — a powerful alliance that may very well form behind closed doors in the Trump administration.

-Secretary of Commerce: JBL.
-John Bradshaw Layfield's persona combines a rich Texan with a slick Wall Street financier; he'll arrive to work in his limo with a rack of longhorns on the hood.
-His slick style of negotiating mirrors fellow Texan, Lyndon Johnson (LBJ), and will be an asset negotiating trade deals.
+Secretary of Commerce: His persona combines a rich Texan with a slick Wall Street financier; John Bradshaw Layfield (JBL) will come to work in his limo with a rack of longhorns on the hood.
+His slick style of negotiating mirrors that of a famous fellow Texan, LBJ, and will be an asset as he helps develop only the best trade deals.

-Secretary of State: The Undertaker.
-Persuasion is paramount when you're meeting foreign heads of state.
-The Deadman has a way of saying as little as possible but still getting the point across with more gravity than anyone else could.
+Secretary of State: Persuasion is paramount when you're meeting foreign heads of state.
+The Undertaker has a way of saying as little as possible but still getting the point across more effectively than anyone else could.
 He's intimidating, he's been in the game since 1991, and he's the top dog in the locker room.
 No one will command more respect when walking into the U.N. than him — he's got an entrance that matches his repertoire.

-While all this gets decided, you can be sure that as each superstar jockeys for position, the chaos behind-the-scenes is more intense than anything we've seen on pay-per-view.
-To make the best decision, President-elect Trump might need to judge the talent in person via a long overdue return to the squared circle...
+While all this gets decided, you can be sure that as each superstar jockeys for position, the developments behind-the-scenes are more intense than anything we've seen on pay-per-view.
+To ensure he makes the best choice, President-elect Trump might ultimately have to judge the talent in person by way of a long overdue return to the ring...